Appsilon/datascience-python/README.md

 Note that solutions are not necessarily the best possible, but may present some interesting approach.
 Very often there are multiple ways you can approach the same problem.

-## Python environment

-The introductory presentation covers how to create the python environment for this course.
-However, this course was prepared under `python==3.10.4` with packages specified in `requirements.txt` file.

 ## License

 The course has been prepared by [Piotr Pasza Storożenko](https://pstorozenko.github.io/) from [Appsilon](http://appsilon.com/).